31 Bayesian Mortality Modeling

 31.3 1: A single binomial parameter model

 Estimate \(q\), the average mortality rate, not accounting for any variation within the population/sample.
-Our model is defines as:
+Our model is defined as:

 q ~ Beta(1, 1)